Race Events > Breeders’ Cup > Betting

 | Head2Head Betting | 2022 Breeders’ Cup Betting Guide | Bet Types to Make | Value of Betting | BCBC | Future Wager |

-Horseplayers look forward to the Breeders’ Cup World Championships every year and the 2017 Breeders’ Cup, to be held in San Diego at the Del Mar Thoroughbred Club Nov.
-3-4, will be no different.
-The 13-race program attracts the top horses, jockeys, and trainers in the world, which makes bettors salivate at the potential wagers they can make, knowing they’re betting on the best of the best.
+Horseplayers look forward to the Breeders’ Cup World Championships every year and the 2022 Breeders’ Cup, to be held in Lexington, Kentucky at Keeneland on Nov.
+4-5, will be no different.
+The 14-race program attracts the top horses, jockeys, and trainers in the world, which makes bettors salivate at the potential wagers they can make, knowing they’re betting on the best of the best within full fields.

-Dubbed “the best bet in sports”, the Breeders’ Cup and its card features 13 grade one races isn’t to be taken lightly.
-The two-day card is lighter on the first day, with four Breeders’ Cup races headlining the day, and closes out with nine Breeders’ Cup races on day two.
+Dubbed “the best bet in sports,” the Breeders’ Cup and its card featuring 14 grade one races isn’t to be taken lightly.
+The two-day card is lighter on day 1, Friday’s Future Stars, with five Breeders’ Cup Juvenile races headlining the day, and closes on day 2, Saturday, with nine Breeders’ Cup races.

 The field selection system will be implemented as necessary following the drawing of per-entries on Nov.
 1, 2022.
 However a list of probables will be available three weeks prior to Championships weekend at Brisnet.com.

 TwinSpires.com account holders can receive free Past Performances and the Insider Picks and Power Plays handicapping report when they wager on the Breeders’ Cup through TwinSpires.com.
 Sign-up is free, with no subscription fees, and the online wagering site presents the latest online technology as well as the best racing content.

 Breeders’ Cup Betting Guide 2022 – Now Available

 |James Scully||Vance Hanson||Nicolle Neulist||Kellie Reilly|